jae-ventures/jae-ventures.github.io/_posts/2025-08-26-getting-started-with-city-ev-infrastructure.md

 **Key locations to consider:**

-- Parks and recreations centers
+- Parks and recreation centers
 - Libraries and college campuses
 - Downtown retail and dining districts
 - Near major employers